Murder of Bobbie Jo Stinnett: Trial and ruling

 Montgomery was charged with the federal offense of "kidnapping resulting in death", a crime established by the Federal Kidnapping Act of 1932, and described in Title 18 of the United States Code.
-Given the fact that the crime spanned two state lines (the baby was moved from Missouri to Kansas) it was brought to the federal level.
+Given the fact that the crime spanned two states (the baby was moved from Missouri to Kansas) it was brought to the federal level.

 At a pre-trial hearing, a neuropsychologist testified that the head injuries Montgomery had sustained some years before could have damaged the part of the brain that controls aggression.
 During her trial in federal court, her defense attorneys, led by Frederick Duchardt, asserted that she had pseudocyesis, a mental condition that causes a woman to falsely believe she is pregnant and exhibit outward signs of pregnancy.
 According to The Guardian, Duchardt attempted to follow this line of defense only one week before the trial began after being forced to abandon a contradictory argument that Stinnett was murdered by Montgomery's brother Tommy, who had an alibi.
 As a result, Montgomery's family refused to co-operate with Duchardt and described her background to the jury.

 Dr. V. S. Ramachandran and Dr. William Logan gave expert testimony that Montgomery had pseudocyesis in addition to depression, borderline personality disorder, and post-traumatic stress disorder.
 Ramachandran testified that Montgomery's stories about her actions fluctuated because of her delusional state; thus she was unable to describe the nature and quality of her acts.
 Both federal prosecutor Roseann Ketchmark and the opposing expert witness forensic psychiatrist Park Dietz disagreed strongly with the diagnosis of pseudocyesis.

 On October 22, 2007, jurors found Montgomery guilty, rejecting the defense claim that Montgomery was delusional.
 On October 26, the jury recommended the death sentence.
 Judge Gary A. Fenner formally sentenced Montgomery to death on April 4, 2008.

 Duchardt's pseudocyesis defense, Montgomery's past trauma and her separate diagnosis of mental illness were not fully revealed until after her conviction.
 This led critics including Guardian journalist David Rose to argue that Duchardt provided an incompetent legal defense for Montgomery.
 Fenner required Duchardt to be cross-examined in November 2016.
 Duchardt rejected all criticism and defended his conduct.